akctba/pickanytwo/README.md

 ## Can I see it running?
 This webapp is published on Vercel through a CI/CD pipeline and available at [https://pickanytwo.vercel.app/](https://pickanytwo.vercel.app/)

+## Prerequisites
+* NodeJs
+* Web browser

 ## Available Scripts
 This project was created using the react-create-app boilerplate.
+After clone the project, run `npm install` in order to install the node_modules dependencies.
 In the project directory, you can run:

 ### `npm start`